Should I Certify My Minority or Women Owned Business?

 - A business should review the extent of its geographic reach and capacity constraints.
 Many contracts fall outside the ability of a company to provide on-site services, effective supply logistics, or proper oversite.

 Deciding to certify as an MWOB is a personal decision as much as it is a business decision.
 You don’t need a government agency to tell you who you are if you are a minority or woman owned business, and you are free to advertise or post your business as a MWOB whether you are certified or not.
 However, certification will open doors to certain program benefits available only to qualifying businesses and to which only qualifying businesses have access.

-As a certified WOSB/MWBE, ourselves, the attorneys at The Law Group of Northwest Arkansas LLP can assist you with any questions you may have on creating an MWOB as a part of your business formation or business improvement plan.
+As a certified WOSB/MWBE, ourselves, the attorneys at The Law Group of Northwest Arkansas PLLC can assist you with any questions you may have on creating an MWOB as a part of your business formation or business improvement plan.
 Call us at 479-316-3760 or contact our office to discuss your needs and find out if your business is right for Minority Women Owned Business certification.